acislab/CENTRA-website/README.md

 The kickoff meeting for the CENTRA activities is scheduled to take place in March 2016 in Taiwan.

 ```

-## To Update Content:

-Browse the repository in github.

-1. Find the Markdown file (.md) that corresponds to the page that you wish to edit.
-2. Click on the file to view the contents.
-3. Click the "Edit" button that has an icon of a pencil on it.
-Edit the content.
-Note: The github editor will not understand the Jekyll yaml front matter or the Liquid template syntax, so you will not have WYSIWYG preview capability.
-4. When finished, click "Commit Changes" near the bottom of the page, also hopefully supplying a meaningful commit message.
-Use the default choice "Commit directly to the gh-pages branch".
-5. Wait a few moments (usually less than 15 seconds) for the content to be parsed, processed, and published before refreshing the site in your browser.

 # Jekyll-Bootstrap